-Situated on a private seaside estate, L’Anse Aux Epines House & Gardens consists of two structures: the Main House with seven en suite bathrooms and The Sugar Mill Tower with two en suite bedrooms.
-The Main House boasts two living rooms, a media room, dining room, gourmet kitchen, a grand infinity-edge pool, extensive verandas and two tiki huts.
-The Tower has levels of viewing decks, a kitchen, sheltered living area and a private plunge pool.
+Situated seaside on a private garden estate, L’Anse Aux Epines House & Gardens features two luxury holiday vacation properties: the Main House with seven en suite bedrooms and The Sugar Mill Tower with two en suite bedrooms.

 • Regatta Crews